· Nas · Technology Â· 12 min read

 “Add a success message that appears after the contact form is submitted.
 It should say ‘Thanks!
 I’ll get back to you within 24 hours.’
 Use a green background, show it for 5 seconds, then fade out.”

 As you work with Claude Code, the conversation gets longer.
-Eventually, Claude’s context window fills up and responses start getting less accurate.
+Eventually, Claude’s memory fills up and responses start feeling less accurate.

 When that happens, type: